-The schools, which have branches at each resort, have a reputation for getting people progressing quickly and in the era of longer, straighter skis from the 1970s and 80s before the success of snowboard design led to skis becoming more curvy, the resort pioneered a very successful learning technique called Ski Evolutif.
+The wide range of Les Arcs ski schools, with meeting points in every resort, have a reputation for getting people progressing quickly and in the era of longer, straighter skis from the 1970s and 80s before the success of snowboard design led to skis becoming more curvy, the resort pioneered a very successful learning technique called Ski Evolutif.
 Fortunately modern skis are more user friendly and easier to get started on than those 20 years ago anyway.

-A British ski school, New Generation, operates in the resort and gets consistently good reviews.
+We highly recommend Supreme Ski & Snowboard School, based in Les Arcs 2000, and British ski school, New Generation, operates in Arc 1950 and gets consistently good reviews.

 With more than 80 runs and 125km of fast long blue and red runs on the Les Arcs side of Paradiski alone, the regional name may be an advertising slogan but it is close to the truth for recreational skiers.
 It’s great fun to whizz around the mountain using the high speed lift network to ascend and enjoying the long descents of up to 7km back down.

-Night skiing takes place on Tuesdays and Thursdays to 9 pm with a party atmosphere on the slopes.
+Night skiing takes place on different days throughout the week, to around 8.30pm, with a party atmosphere on the slopes.

 Les Arcs has a strong reputation for its advanced terrain with more than 40km of black rated piste, divided up in to 19 runs.
 The 2.5km long Robert Blanc descent is generally regarded as technically the most difficult, but the resort is probably better known among advanced skiers for its 7km long, more than 2,000 vertical metre, descent to the village of Villaroger from the top of the ski area at Aiguille Rouge, which is regarded as one of the world’s classic runs.
 There are also lots of great off-piste itineraries to tackle with a guide.